ArmsTech/udacity/blockchain_nanodegree/README.md

 # Blockchain Developer Nanodegree

-This Nanodegree consists of two terms and seven projects.
+This Nanodegree consists of two terms and eight projects.

-Term 1: Fundamentals
+**Term 1: Fundamentals**

-  Projects:

   * Managing Your Blockchain Identity
-    * Creating Your Own Private Blockchain
+  * Creating Your Own Private Blockchai
   * Private Blockchain Web Service API
   * Notarize Your Favorite Star
   * Notarize Your Favorite Star on Ethereum

-Term 2: Architecture and Applications
+**Term 2: Architecture and Applications**

+  * Introduce Blockchain Into Existing Supply Chain System
+  * Entire Supply Chain System on Blockchain
+  * Capstone: Supply Chain and Distribution of Products

 Term 1 completed: `November 07, 2018`
 Term 2 completed: `In progress`

 From `Udacity`: